cdebortoli/JsonManagedObject-Swift/README.md

 **Managed Object Context**

-Set your managedObjectContext to allow JsonManagedObject to init an NSManagedObject.
+Set the managedObjectContext parameter to allow JsonManagedObject to instantiate an NSManagedObject.

     JMOConfig.managedObjectContext = yourManagedObjectContext